BitCANN/bitcann-contracts/README.md

 #### RegistrationConflict

-The RegistrationConflict contract resolves conflicts between competing registration auctions for the same name.
-Key aspects:

-- Allows anyone to prove an earlier auction exists
-- Burns the newer invalid auction's pair NFTs
-- Rewards prover with funds from invalid auction
+If two registration auctions exist the one with higher registrationID is invalid.
+Since registration is a single threaded operation such scenarios are highly unlikely to occur.
+This contract allows anyone to proving the registration Pair NFts of both auctions, burning the invalid auction pair in the process and taking away the funds as reward for keeping the system in check.

 Transaction Structure:
 | # | Inputs | Outputs |